Easy Ways to Manage Stress

 Use positive self-statements

 During hard times, go a little easy on yourself.
 No one is perfect or built to withstand extreme pressure constantly.
 Remind yourself that you are doing your best and that’s what’s important.
-Whenever you notice yourself becoming irritated, ashamed or angry inside of you, say this to yourself: "It's true, I don't like this, this is uncomfortable, but it’s part of life and I can tolerate it”.
+Whenever you notice yourself becoming irritated, ashamed or angry, say this to yourself: "It's true, I don't like this.
+This is uncomfortable, but it’s part of life and I can tolerate it”.